 The backup will happen automatically when the following conditions are all met:

-- Device’s screen is locked (it is asleep not turned off)
+- Device’s screen locked (asleep not turned off)

-- There is enough available storage in iCloud for the backup size.
+- There is enough iCloud available storage for the size of the backup for this device.

 - Data from the apps you have